RrickBiswas/gitignore/README.md

 folder that best suits where it belongs.

-The rules in your specialized template should be specific to the framework or tool, and any additional templates should be mentioned in a comment in the header of the template.
+The rules in your specialized template should be specific to the framework or tool and any additional templates should be mentioned in a comment in the header of the template.

 For example, this template might live at `community/DotNet/InforCRM.gitignore`: